Klara

 Although performance improved, this raised an important question: why did that one vdev have much higher levels of fragmentation than the others?
 Probing the ZFS internal data structures, we found that this pair of disks had a much higher number of metaslabs than the other identical mirrors.

 Researching the history of the pool (and this particular vdev) revealed an all-too-common story.
-Many years earlier, the operator had made a mistake when attempting to add the mirror pair of SSDs to act as a LOG vdev—they’d forgotten to use the “log” keyword, accidentally adding the SSDs as a 49th data mirror instead.
+Many years earlier, the operator had made a mistake when attempting to add the mirror pair of SSDs to act as a LOG vdev.
+They’d forgotten to use the “log” keyword, accidentally adding the SSDs as a 49th data mirror instead.

 If this happened today, you’d use ZFS’s “device evacuation” feature to remove the mistakenly added vdev from the pool—but this mistake happened before that feature was developed.
 Without the ability to remove a vdev, the operator’s only option was to replace the SSDs with another pair of spinning disks in the existing vdev, then add another new vdev for the SLOG using the SSDs.
 This worked, and the systems appeared to function normally for years.